Choosing the right label

 -

-It is becoming increasingly complicated to navigate through all the different labels.
-Here are some recommendations to enable you to choose a high-quality label in relation to the health impact.
+It is becoming increasingly complicated to navigate through all the different claims and labels.
+Here are some recommendations to help you choose a high-quality, trustworthy certification.

 -